 The extent of the riparian habitat in the Prado Basin has been delineated from air photos and maps of NDVI.
-The extent increased from about 1.85 mi in 1960 to about 6.7 mi by 1999 and has remained relatively constant through 2020.
+The extent increased from about 1.85 mi2 in 1960 to about 6.7 mi2 by 1999 and has remained relatively constant through 2021.

-The quality of riparian habitat has been characterized through the analysis of air photos, maps of NDVI, and time-series charts of NDVI for large and small areas located throughout the Prado Basin.
-The analyses indicate that from 2019 to 2020 there was a slight decrease in the greenness of the riparian vegetation across the Prado Basin when analyzed as a whole and the along the Chino Creek and Mill Creek reaches.
-Throughout the riparian vegetation extent, there were varying levels of increasing and decreasing trends in the greenness of the vegetation from 2019 to 2020 as indicated by NDVI maps and time series.
-However, at all the areas where NDVI time series are analyzed these one-year changes in the Average Growing-Season NDVI are relatively minor and within the historical ranges of one-year NDVI variability, and most were less than the average annual change in NDVI.
+The quality of riparian habitat has been characterized through the analysis of air photos, maps of NDVI, and time-series charts of NDVI for large and small areas located throughout the Prado Basin:

+- The NDVI change map shows mostly no change or varying levels of NDVI decreases throughout the riparian vegetation in the Prado Basin.
+Notable decreases in the NDVI spatially are observed in large patches along the SAR and lower portion of Chino Creek and below the OCWD wetlands. - The analyses of NDVI time series indicate that from 2020 to 2021 there was a slight decrease in the greenness of the riparian vegetation across the Prado Basin when analyzed as a whole and the along the Chino Creek and Mill Creek reaches analyzed as a whole.
+Throughout the riparian vegetation extent, there were varying levels of stable and decreasing trends in the greenness of the vegetation from 2020 to 2021 as indicated by the NDVI time series.
+However, at all areas but one, these one-year changes in the Average Growing-Season NDVI are relatively minor and within the historical ranges of one-year NDVI variability, and most were less than the average annual change in NDVI.
+For the LP area, the recent one-year decline in the Average Growing Season NDVI exceeds the magnitude of any historical one-year change in this area.
+Inspection of the air photos corroborates the observation of this decreased greenness in LP area. - The Mann-Kendall test result on the Average Growing-Season NDVI for the post Peace II Agreement period from 2007 to 2021 indicates an "increasing trend" or "no trend" for the Prado Basin riparian vegetation as whole and all the other areas analyzed through the Prado Basin. - Visual inspection of the 2020 and 2021 air photos for the MC-2 area, where NDVI decreased from 2020 to 2021, shows a notable decrease in green vegetated areas.